 - Denial-of-Service.
 An attack that makes a website or online service unavailable to users.
 The attacker floods the target with traffic from multiple computers or devices.
 Criminals attacking life sciences companies can shut down important portals for suppliers, patients, or customers and jeopardize critical business and medical processes.

 These risks are heightened by complex supply chains in the life sciences industry, which involve third-party vendor vulnerabilities.
+Managing those exposures calls for a deliberate program of third-party risk management that evaluates vendors before and throughout the relationship.

 Risks are made worse by internal cybersecurity challenges and shortcomings.
 For example: